Illinois Operation Lifesaver

 Aisha Jackson State Coordinator

-Vice President: Joe Chacon
+President: Joe Chacon

 Treasurer: Dave Phillips